 - Attorney fees totaling $600 or more

-Property managers are required to issue a 1099-MISC form to each owner and attorney they work with, so long as payments meet or exceed the $600 threshold.
+Property managers are required to request a W-9 from and issue a 1099-MISC form to each owner, attorney, and contractor they work with, so long as payments meet or exceed the $600 threshold.
 The IRS makes (typically small) adjustments to the 1099-MISC form each year.
-For 2021, the form looks like this:
+For 2022, the form looks like this:

 Property managers must file a 1099-NEC when they pay an unincorporated independent contractor $600 or more in a year for work done on a rental property owner’s behalf or directly for the manager’s own business.
 You’ll need to send a 1099-NEC instead of a 1099-MISC if you made a payment: